paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-ITS/ITS-sequencing-process.md

 output_reverse_paired.fq.gz output_reverse_unpaired.fq.gz \
 MINLEN:248 CROP: 248
 ```
 We use 300 nt long as for the average merged length as ITS1 region has a roughly ranging from 220-520nt[^3].
 [^3]:https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5309391

 `python figaro.py -i (path) -o (path) -f 20 -r 20 -a 300 -m 12`

 Please replace `(path)` with actual paths, and ensure that you have the required software and resources available for each step of the pipeline.

-Due to the high variability in length of ITS, the trimming process used in 16s will not be adapted, but an estimation of error rates still needs to be used for the denoising process.
+Due to the high variability in the length of ITS, the trimming process used in 16S will not be adapted.
+However, an estimation of error rates still needs to be used for the denoising process.
+It is also recommended to try other length conditions to estimate the error rates in other lengths.

-The outcome from the FIGARO run will generate four different files as listed below:
+> The outcome from the FIGARO run will generate four different files as listed below:
+>

--   trimParameters.json
+> -   trimParameters.json
--   reverseExpectedError.png
+> -   reverseExpectedError.png
--   forwardExpectedError.png
+> -   forwardExpectedError.png
--   figaro.1672786258486002.log
+> -   figaro.1672786258486002.log

-#### Generate a manifest.txt for QIIME2 artifact (modification required to fit the QIIME2 format)
+### Generate a manifest.txt for QIIME2 artifact (modification required to fit the QIIME2 format)

 To create a QIIME2 artifact for the analysis, a `manifest` file for the corresponding fastq files are required.
 This requried a format entails the inclusion of “sample-id, absolute file-path, direction” and below is an example,